pollere/DCT/examples/relay/README.md

 Relays can also be used to extend a single trust domain geographically, with all relay DeftTs using an identical schema (with the possible exception of different cAdd signing/encryption).
 This would make the *home* and *away* sync zones appear as a single network to its entities.
 If AEAD signing is selected for the cAdds, each sync zone will be encrypted separately.

-To use tcp instead of udp on **unicast** connections, put "tcp:" ahead of addresses, e.g. "tcp:34567" or "tcp:awayhostname:34567".
+To use tcp instead of udp on **unicast** connections, put "tcp:" ahead of addresses, e.g. "tcp:34567" or "tcp:awayhostname:34567" in the corresponding RLY capability cert.

 To better understand relaying, run examples while monitoring communications with *dctwatch*.